 Ever feel like your racing against the clock at the airport?
 You’re not alone.
 “We see many travelers miss their flight because they are stuck at TSA or they barely make their flight because they are running to the gates,” says Abe Kauhane, a PDX-based operations supervisor with United Airlines.
 And travelers who have a tendency to cut it too close for comfort make their whole experience, well, uncomfortable.

-“The biggest tip is to always arrive at the airport in a timely fashion,” Kauhane says.
+“The biggest tip is to always arrive at the airport in a timely fashion,” Abe says.
 For advice on precisely how early to arrive, he advises you to check with your airline, though two hours before a domestic and three hours before an international flight are good rules of thumb.
 Add more of a time cushion when traveling around the holidays or the busiest time of the day.
-As construction takes place at the airport, make a habit of visiting FlyPDX.com for the latest alerts and find more PDX-specific travel tips here.
+As construction takes place at the airport, make a habit of visiting FlyPDX.com for the latest alerts and travel tips.

 The vast majority of travelers sit still in airports while waiting to board, then remain seated on the plane for potentially hours.
 Movement is a simple way to reduce anxiety and keep yourself feeling fresh, suggests fitness coach Ashley Kondziela, the founder of Prism Fit, an inclusive fitness center in Portland.

 “Long flights make for a lot of time sitting, making us stiff and uncomfortable,” Ashley says.
 “Get up every 30 minutes or so and stretch to relieve tense and stiff muscles.”
 Your movement routine doesn’t have to be sweaty — try easy in-flight stretches as well as a few pre- and post-flight exercises.

 “Most people don't realize that hydration is a huge factor in feeling good and staying healthy while traveling,” says Abe, who makes sure he drinks extra H2O before flying, starting the night before takeoff.